carolmcquillan/EGM722_Project/README.md

 so enter:                           conda activate  722Assignment_Carol
 Then to run the script, enter:    	ipython Field_Identifier.py

 The script should execute and run successfully.
-Fr Trouble shooting or more information, please refer to the user guide.
+For Trouble shooting or more information, please refer to the user guide.